 Do a little extra homework before the dog adoption to avoid unnecessary stress, headaches, heartache, and penalties.

 When you adopt a shelter dog, it’s true that you don’t always know what you’re getting into.
-The dog’s past might play a role in its personality, behavior, and temperament.
+The dog’s past might affect its personality, behavior, and temperament.

 You must also consider the other adults, children, and animals who might come in contact with your dog.
-If it bit someone or killed someone else’s pet, you might be forced to put your dog down.
+You might be forced to put your dog down if it bit someone or killed someone else’s pet.

-However, it can be incredibly rewarding to find a shelter dog that needs help and turn its life around.
+However, finding a shelter dog that needs help and turning its life around can be incredibly rewarding.
 There are amazing dog stories about animals with tragic pasts who make full recoveries and live long and happy lives.

 Before you adopt a dog, you must also consider your current lifestyle and what you’re willing to sacrifice to provide the animal with an adequate life.
-For example, if you’re asking “How much work does a dog take?” because you work long hours and travel often, you need to find a low-maintenance dog.
+For example, if you’re asking, “How much work does a dog take?” because you work long hours and travel often, you must find a low-maintenance dog.

 If you travel for work or pleasure often and can’t bring your dog, that means asking your friends and family for help.
 This will be an easier sell if you don’t have a dog that demands round-the-clock attention.

-Alternatively, if you have an incredibly active lifestyle and enjoy hiking, running, and exploring on foot, you need a dog that will be able to keep up with you.
+Alternatively, if you have an incredibly active lifestyle and enjoy hiking, running, and exploring on foot, you need a dog to keep up with you.
 In this scenario, a pug or bulldog would be a poor choice of companion.

-Finally, before you adopt a dog from a shelter or anywhere else, you need to think long-term.
+Finally, you need to think long-term before you adopt a dog from a shelter or anywhere else.
 Depending on your dog’s breed and its health, it will likely live anywhere from 8 to 13 years.
 Are you ready for this long of a commitment?

 If you’re not sure where you’ll be or if you’ll still enjoy having a dog in five years, dog adoption might not be the right move.
 Instead, consider fostering dogs who need temporary homes.
 You can get a feel for pet ownership and get a better idea of whether or not it’s a good long-term commitment to your life.